Large Language Models as Nondeterministic Causal Models: General Description of the Problem

 Obviously the practical benefit that comes with the simple semantics does not by itself form a reason to adopt it.
 Instead, one should adopt a semantics based on the formal properties of an LLM under its {\em intended interpretation} and then translate these into a theoretical framework for reasoning about counterfactuals.
-Fortunately such a framework is easily identified, because an LLM can be perfectly described as a causal model, and there is a rich literature on the semantics of counterfactuals within the causal modelling framework \citep{halpern00,pearl:book2,bareinboim22,beckers25}.
+Fortunately such a framework is easily identified, because an LLM can be perfectly described as a causal model, and there is a rich literature on the semantics of counterfactuals within the causal modelling framework \citep{halpern00,pearl:book2,bareinboim22,beckers25,beckers25c}.
 Concretely, it is literally the case that providing an LLM with an input $\sx$ causes it to produce an output $\sy$, and the mechanisms by which it does so can be described in the language of causal models.
 Therefore we have here a blueprint for developing a semantics of counterfactuals in LLMs, and the aim of this work is to develop it in detail.
 Doing so requires clarifying what exactly the causal mechanisms are by which an LLM causes its output, and then determining how these mechanisms should be represented in a causal model.
-I develop two approaches in detail, the first taking the intended interpretation of an LLM to be its {\em idealized interpretation}, the second instead taking it to be its {\em literal interpretation}.
-The Gumbel-based approach of \citep{chatzi25,ravfogel25} is neither of these, but as mentioned earlier it can be incorporated into the idealized interpretation by viewing their method as one for generating counterfactuals that satisfy a specific property.
+We develop two approaches in detail, the first taking the intended interpretation of an LLM to be its {\em idealized interpretation}, the second instead taking it to be its {\em literal interpretation}.
+The Gumbel-based approach of \citep{chatzi25,ravfogel25} is neither of these, but as mentioned earlier we will show that it can be incorporated into the idealized interpretation directly, as well as many other methods to be developed.

-I briefly summarize what follows.
-Above I represented an LLM as just a set of conditional probabilities, but what really happens is in fact an autoregressive process, where each next token is generated during one step, and then the resulting sequence is fed as input to the next step, until the ``empty'' token is selected, indicating that the output has been completely generated.
-The crucial challenge is thus to determine how one should represent each step in which a token $T$ is generated, based on an existing sequence of tokens ${\bf s}$.
-There are two processes of interest within such a step that need to be represented, namely the generation of the distribution itself, and the sampling of a specific token according to this distribution.